-Roman Catholics believe repentance is composed of 4 elements; Contrition; confession; satisfaction; absolution.
+Roman Catholics believe repentance is composed of 4 elements; Contrition, confession; satisfaction; absolution.

 Preaching of Repentance.

 Can repentance be preached today?
 Yes.
-But repentance must be defined properly and distinguished from wailing, and weeping at the altar (Acts 20:21; 26:29; 2 Co.
+But repentance must be defined properly and distinguished from wailing and weeping at the altar (Acts 20:21; 26:29; 2 Co.
 7).
-We need to make it clear that sorrow for sins is improper because it puts onus of salvation on the individual and not on the finished work of Christ on the cross.
+We need to make it clear that sorrow for sins is improper because it puts the onus of salvation on the individual and not on the finished work of Christ on the cross.

 Repentance should be used in its proper relation to faith.
-Repent is used infrequently as comparison with believe.
+Repent is used infrequently as a comparison with believe.

 Repentance must never be made a separate condition of salvation.
-Repentance is used as parallel to faith (compare Mt.
+Repentance is used as a parallel to faith (compare Mt.
 3:2 with Jn.
 1:6).
 It is obvious from this comparison that John interprets John the Baptist’s message as a call to faith.

 II.
 BELIEVE AND CONFESS CHRIST

 Some attempt to make public confession necessary for salvation.
 They base their view on Romans 10:9-10.
 This is a synergism (a works salvation).

 The solution to this claim lies in James 2:14-26.
 A true faith results in a confession of that faith; faith and confession go together like faith and works.
 Faith is the cause; works are the result.
 The man who truly believes will confess (ultimately) but only as evidence of faith; his salvation has already been applied.

 Mark 16:16; John 3:5; Acts 2:38; 22:16; 1 Peter 3:21